magento/devdocs/guides/v2.3/graphql/reference/quote.md

-`items_weight` | Float | The total weight of the items in the cart `lastname` | String | The customer's last name `postcode` | String | The postal code for the shipping or billing address `region` | [CartAddressRegion] | An object containing the region name, region code, and region ID `street` | [String] | The street for the shipping or billing address `telephone` | String | The telephone number for the shipping or billing address
+`items_weight` | Float | The total weight of the items in the cart `lastname` | String | The customer's last name `postcode` | String | The postal code for the shipping or billing address `region` | CartAddressRegion | An object containing the region name, region code, and region ID `street` | [String] | The street for the shipping or billing address `telephone` | String | The telephone number for the shipping or billing address

 ### Cart item interface attributes {#cartItemsInterface}
-The cart item interface object can contain the following attributes:
+The `CartItemInterface` object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---